syncfusion-content/flutter-docs/Flutter/chart/circular-chart-types.md

 ### Changing doughnut inner radius

-You can change the doughnut chart inner radius using the [`innerRadius`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/innerRadius.html) with respect to the plot area.
+You can change the inner radius of doughnut chart using the [`innerRadius`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/innerRadius.html) property with respect to the plot area.
 The value ranges from 0% to 100%.

 {% highlight dart %}